Whistleblower accuses Twitter of cybersecurity negligence - NewsBreak

 Whistleblower accuses Twitter of cybersecurity negligence

-Twitter's former head of security alleged that the company misled regulators about its poor cybersecurity defenses and its negligence in attempting to root out fake accounts that spread disinformation, according to a whistleblower complaint filed with U.S. officials.
+A former head of security at Twitter alleged that the company misled regulators about its cybersecurity defenses, privacy protections and its ability to detect and root out fake accounts, according to a whistleblower complaint filed with U.S. officials.

-Peiter Zatko, who served as Twitter's security chief until he was fired early this year, filed the complaints last month with the U.S. Securities and Exchange Commission, the Federal Trade Commission and the Department of Justice.
+Peiter Zatko, Twitter's security chief until he was fired early this year, filed complaints last month with the U.S. Securities and Exchange Commission, the Federal Trade Commission and the Department of Justice.
 The legal nonprofit Whistleblower Aid, which is working with Zatko, confirmed the authenticity of a redacted copy of the complaint posted online by the Washington Post.

 “This was a last resort for him,” said John Tye, the group's co-founder and chief disclosure officer, in an interview Tuesday.
 He said Zatko exhausted all attempts to get his concerns resolved inside the company before his firing in January.